rust-lang/rfcs/text/0048-traits.md

 In my proposed solution, we eliminate the phase distinction.
 Instead, we simply track *pending constraints*.
 We are free to attempt to resolve pending constraints whenever desired.
-In paricular, whenever we find we need more type information to proceed with some type-overloaded operation, rather than reporting an error we can try and resolve pending constraints.
+In particular, whenever we find we need more type information to proceed with some type-overloaded operation, rather than reporting an error we can try and resolve pending constraints.
 If that helps give more information,